- AR 1. Admission for Nondegree Students

 - 0.7 for each credit of D– grade, and

 - 0 for each credit of F.

-Marks of I, W, P, N, NG, R, S, U, AUD, WAU, and WC are disregarded in the computation of points.
+Marks of I/grade, W, P, N, R, S, U, and AUD, are disregarded in the computation of points.
 The grade-point average (GPA) is the quotient of total points divided by total credits; total credits are the number of term credits in which grades A, B, C, D, and F are received.
-Thus a person receiving 1 credit of A, 2 credits of B, 3 credits of C, 4 credits of D, 5 credits of F would have 20 grade points (1 x 4 plus 2 x 3 plus 3 x 2 plus 4 x 1 plus 5 x 0).
+Thus a student receiving 1 credit of A, 2 credits of B, 3 credits of C, 4 credits of D, and 5 credits of F would have 20 grade points (1 x 4 plus 2 x 3 plus 3 x 2 plus 4 x 1 plus 5 x 0).
 The grade-point average would be 20 (grade points) divided by 15 (credits) equals 1.33.
-A C average on 15 credits attempted would require 30 grade points; if the student has 20 points, he or she is 10 grade points deficient.

 If a student repeats an Oregon State University course, the grade from each attempt1 will appear on the student’s academic record but only the second attempt will count toward the student’s institutional credits, requirements, and grade-point average2.
 An academic unit3 may, however, include subsequent attempts after the second attempt to meet individual course degree requirements associated with the baccalaureate core/majors/options/minors/certificates/endorsements.
 A course may not be repeated on an S/U basis if it was taken previously on a normal grade basis4.

 An attempt comprises a final grade in a course where the grade is: A, A–, B+, B, B–, C+, C, C–, D+, D, D–, F, S, U, P, NP or an I/Alternate Grade (where the Alternate Grade is one of these grades).